Fennel.com Review: Key Takeaways

 Opening an Account

-Fennel currently offers just one account type: the individual taxable account.
-There are no joint accounts or tax-deferred accounts.
-It is not possible to add a beneficiary to an account, either.
+Fennel only offers one type of account right now: the individual taxable account.
+There are no joint or tax-deferred accounts, and you cannot add a beneficiary.

-To open an individual account, you first need to download the Fennel mobile app.
-Log in with an email address, and you can try out the app for 7 days.
-Within this time, if you decide you want to start live trading, tap on the button at the bottom of the screen to open an account and supply all requested data.
-Currently, only U.S. citizens and non-professional traders can open accounts.
+To open an account, download the Fennel app.
+Sign in with your email, and you can try the app for 7 days.
+If you want to start live trading within those 7 days, tap the button at the bottom and provide all the required information.
+Right now, only U.S. citizens and non-professional traders can open accounts.

-Trading and research at Fennel occur on the broker’s mobile app.
-The website is used for advertising and does not have a login.
-There are no other software platforms.
+You can trade and do research only through Fennel’s mobile app.
+The website is for information only and does not have a login.
+There are no other platforms.

-During our test drive of Fennel’s mobile app, we found it user-friendly and intuitive.
-At the bottom, the main menu contains five icons:
+When we tried the Fennel app, we found it easy to use.
+At the bottom, the main menu has five icons:

 Portfolio: